gaphor/gaphor/docs/scripting.md

 # Scripting

 One way to work with models is through the GUI.
-At the poit you’re reading this, you’re may also be interested in getting more out of your models.
-You like to interact with models through scripts.
+However, you may also be interested in getting more out of your models by interacting with them through Python scripts.

 You can use scripts to: